 Delivery Option 2: Organize a News Conference or Rally

 If your petition is large enough, it may be of interest to the media.
 You can organize a news conference to draw attention to the delivery of your petition.
 How big does a petition have to be to merit media attention?
 That depends.
 If your petition is addressed to the mayor of a city of 250,000 people, then signatures from 1,000 residents may be enough to get noticed.
-But if you're petitioning President Obama, you will probably need millions of signatures to draw the media's attention.
+But if you're petitioning President Trump, you will probably need millions of signatures to draw the media's attention.

 Delivery Option 3: